meshery/meshery.io/collections/_posts/2024/2024-10-01-meshery-is-not-a-service-mesh-manager.md

 Meshery's expanded capabilities make it a comprehensive tool for managing all aspects of your cloud native environment.
 It empowers you to:

-* **Streamline Operations:** Manage the lifecycle, configuration, and performance of service meshes and other cloud native infrastructure components from a single platform.
+* **Streamline Operations:** Manage the lifecycle, configuration, and performance of cloud and cloud native infrastructure from a single platform.
 * **Enhance Collaboration:** Facilitate collaboration among development, operations, and security teams through shared visibility and control.
 * **Optimize Performance:** Gain insights into the performance of your applications and infrastructure, identify bottlenecks, and optimize resource utilization.
 * **Enforce Best Practices:** Ensure consistent adherence to configuration best practices and security policies across your environment.

 **Conclusion**

-Meshery has grown beyond its initial focus on service mesh management.
-It's now a versatile and powerful cloud native manager that provides a holistic approach to managing your entire cloud native infrastructure.
-By embracing this broader perspective, you can unlock the full potential of Meshery and accelerate your cloud native journey.
+Meshery's vision from the start of the project has always been an extensible management platform.
+It's now a versatile, powerful, extensible, collaborative, cloud native manager that provides a holistic approach to the processes by which teams manage their infrastructure management.
+Through understanding this broader perspective, you can unlock the full potential of Meshery and accelerate your cloud native journey.